 Our experts first get to know your network—inside, at the perimeter, and in the cloud—to establish baselines and thresholds and be ready for response.
 We tune to your policies, priorities, and procedures.

-We then monitor, correlate, and alert on threats, anomalies, and compliance violations 24/7 by accepting security data from all systems in your network and in the cloud into the Panoptic SIEM, our ELK Stack-based Security Incident & Event Manager (SIEM) – or yours, if you have one that you can trust.
+We then monitor, correlate, and alert on threats, anomalies, and compliance violations 24/7 by accepting security data from all systems in your network and in the cloud into the Panoptic SIEM®, our ELK Stack-based Security Incident & Event Manager (SIEM), both license free.

-The onShore Security Panoptic Sensor is one of the most advanced network sensors in the industry with direct-driver memory access for real-time processing.
-It also serves as the on-premise log collector for the Panoptic SIEM.
-Sensors can be sized with multiple 10Gb ports and multiple days of look-back PCAP storage.
+The onShore Security Panoptic Sensor® is one of the most advanced network sensors in the industry with direct-driver memory access for real-time processing.
+It combines IDS with log, anti-malware, host detection systems, and more system correlation into one of the most advanced detection systems available.
+It also serves as the on-premise or virtual log collector for the cloud-based Panoptic SIEM®.
+Sensors can be sized with multiple 40Gb ports and multiple days of look-back PCAP storage.

 The onShore Panoptic Sensor differs from most in that parallel, sensor algorithms allow for the creation of correlation rules at the sensor so that actionable events are identified before they reach the SIEM.
 Tuning at the sensor can be integrated with threat hunting exercises for increased gains in accuracy.
 All network data, security data, and log data are fed into the sensors.
 Some additional special sensor features include malware machine-learning detection, exfiltration detection, passive asset detection, multi-protocol sink-holing, SNMP trap capture, and syslog capture.